-Long Island Music Hall of Fame Receives Grant from The Robert D.L.
+Long Island Music and Entertainment Hall of Fame Receives Grant from The Robert D.L.
 Gardiner Foundation

 Pictured above: Joe Jankowski, Executive Director – LIMHoF & Kathryn Curran, Executive Director – Gardiner Foundation

-The Long Island Music Hall of Fame is proud to be the recipient of a 2016-2017 Grant from the Robert D.L.
+The Long Island Music and Entertainment Hall of Fame is proud to be the recipient of a 2016-2017 Grant from the Robert D.L.
 Gardiner Foundation.

 This grant in the amount of $21,800.18 was distributed by the Gardiner Foundation’s Board of Directors to support the Hall’s Mobile Education Museum, which was recently on display at the Hall of Fame’s 2016 Induction Awards Ceremony & Gala.